-All paid plug-ins from Avid are authorized using an iLok USB key from PACE Anti-Piracy.
+The plug-ins documented in this guide are authorized using an iLok USB key from PACE Anti-Piracy.

 iLok USB key (2nd generation)

 An iLok can hold hundreds of authorizations for all of your iLok-enabled software.
 After a software license is placed on an iLok, you can use the iLok to authorize that software on any computer.